multiversx/mx-sdk-rs/contracts/modules/src/governance/README.md

 Additionally, a minimum of `min_token_balance_for_proposal` governance tokens must be deposited at proposal time.

 Examples of actions that can be proposed:
-- transfering ESDT tokens to user accounts
+- transferring ESDT tokens to user accounts
 - calling other smart contracts, with or without sending tokens as well
-- calling the goverance contract itself, for the purpose of changing configurable parameters
+- calling the governance contract itself, for the purpose of changing configurable parameters

 ## Voting/Downvoting